 Institute News

-NewsDoc Alum Rishabh Jain’s thesis documentary, A Dream Called Khushi, is named a semi finalist in the documentary category of the 2024 Student Academy Awards
+NewsDoc Alum Rishabh Jain’s thesis documentary, A Dream Called Khushi, is a 2024 Student Academy Award winner.

 Jacob Judah Named Recipient of Carter Journalism Institute’s 2024 Reporting Award